RuiFSP/100-days-of-code/r1-log.md

 Day21 - Finished Snake Game Part-2/2
   - Step4: detect collision with food
-  - Step5: create a score board
+  - Step5: create a scoreboard
   - Step6: detect collision with walk
   - Step7: detect collision with tail
   - Inheritance - classes and inheritance from other classes